Act I · The Grove

 "How much do you plan on drinking, exactly?"

 "Only as much as you let me.
 Just say the word, and I'll stop.
 I'm not foolish enough to assume you won't try to strangle me again if I don't."
 He folds his arms.
-"You're lucky I don't need to breathe; you almost lost a very valuable companion."
+"You're lucky I don't need to breathe.
+You almost lost a very valuable companion."

 I roll my eyes.
 "Honestly, elves live for centuries and die in the dumbest fucking ways."